 The 8 Best Boot Soles You Should Know About

-If you’re dropping real money on your boots, you want to be sure that you’ve got the best from the sole up; we’ve got this quick and handy guide so you’re ready when the rubber (or leather, or cork) hits the road.
+If you’re dropping real money on your boots, you want to make sure you have the best boot soles.
+We’ve put together a quick and handy guide so you’re ready when the rubber, leather, or cork hits the road.

 1. Leather Soles

-Usually considered the dressiest of all soles, it’s also the oldest: leather soles have been around for thousands of years, and today they’re usually vegetable tanned.
-Because they’re so slim and low profile, they’re best known for being used on formal shoes and boots like the Carmina Chelsea (below), but you’ll also find them on some more rugged footwear like the Wolverine 1000 Mile (a little further below).
+Leather soles are slim and have a low profile.
+Brands often use them on formal shoes and boots like the Carmina Chelsea (below).
+But you’ll also find them on more rugged footwear like the Wolverine 1000 Mile (a little further below).

 TheWolverine 1000 Mile after a couple of weeks of wear.

-Now, they scratch up as you wear them in, and that does confer more grip — but then the shoes are not as smooth and dressy. and that does confer more grip.
+Now, they scratch up as you wear them in, which confers more grip — but the shoes are not as smooth and dressy. and that does confer more grip.
 But then you’ve got ugly soles that all of a sudden don’t look that dressy.

-It’s worth noting that there’s no shortage of combination leather-rubber soles, like the Fineline rubber strip on these Helm Zind boots, or the studded rubber added to these Thursday Cavaliers.
-But if you’re going for straight leather soles, you might want to look for double or triple soles (which take longer to break in, but they’re more durable) or “oak soles,” which is a certain type of extra hardy veg-tanned leather.
+It’s worth noting that there’s no shortage of combination leather-rubber soles, like the Fineline rubber strip on these Helm Zind boots or the studded rubber added to these Thursday Cavaliers.

-[Learn More: The Pros and Cons of Leather Soles]
+The Pros and Cons of Leather Boot Soles

 The famous Alden Indy‘s cork nitrile sole